thelink2012/modloader/doc/plugins/gta3/std.dmaudio.md

 *************************************************************************

 __Description__:
- This plugin is responsible for DMAudio SFX archives, that is:
+ This plugin is responsible for DMAudio SFX archives, streamed samples, cutscenes, and radios, that is:

   * SFX archives  (sfx.raw/sfx.sdt)
+  * WAV/MP3/ADF files in the Audio directory